What is FeNO in Asthma?

 How is a FeNO test done?

 FeNO tests are performed at a doctor’s office.
 The FeNO measurement device consists of a mouthpiece with a tube attached to a measurement device.
-You breathe through a mouthpiece and exhale slow and steady.
+You breathe through a mouthpiece and exhale slow and steady, for about 10 seconds.
 The device then measures the amount of FeNO you exhale.
 You often repeat the test a few times, but it should take less than 5 minutes.

 Are there things that can affect FeNO test results?

 Like most other tests, results can vary depending on several factors.
-Age, gender, weight, and height may impact FeNO results.
+For example, age, gender, weight, and height may impact FeNO results.

-One thing to consider is that diet and smoking are factors that can impact results.
-You should avoid smoking, vaping, alcohol, caffeine, carbonated drinks and highly processed foods at least an hour prior to your test.
-If you know you will be undergoing a FeNO test, check with your doctor’s office ahead of time to get specific instructions.
+Diet and smoking are also factors that can impact results.
+You should avoid smoking, vaping, alcohol, caffeine, carbonated drinks and highly processed foods at least one hour prior to your test.
+If you know you will be undergoing a FeNO test, check with your doctor’s office ahead of time for instructions.

 Are there other diseases that cause elevated FeNO levels?

-FeNO tests are still primarily associated with asthma testing and monitoring, but there are other conditions that may cause elevated levels of exhaled nitric oxide.
+FeNO tests are primarily associated with asthma testing and monitoring.
+But there are other conditions that may cause elevated levels of exhaled nitric oxide.
 These include:

 Who should undergo FeNO testing?

-It is important to remember that FeNO testing is just one tool in diagnosing and assessing asthma management.
-No single tool confirms a diagnosis or measures the effectiveness of your asthma management plan.
+FeNO testing is just one tool for diagnosing asthma and assessing a management and treatment plan.
+No single tool confirms a diagnosis or measures the effectiveness of your treatment plan.

-Work closely with your healthcare provider and follow up regularly to assess how well your treatment is improving your asthma symptoms.
+Work closely with your healthcare provider to assess your asthma.
+Follow up regularly to determine how well your treatment is working.

 Are there other conditions that may look like asthma or complicate asthma?